 The boys also tried the Tuna and beef tataki.

 Some spicy and teriyaki shasimi.
 I quite like the teriyaki version despite I’m not a fan of shasimi.
-More on following page.
-Click here to continue reading
+Continue reading